ubiquitous-factory/open-coras/README.md

 This distribution is intended for developers interested in investigating gitops in a bootc environment.

-Out of the box it supports gitops scenarios where the deployment configuration is also open but can be used to test the [Mehal Technology Services](https://mehal.tech).
+Out of the box it supports many [open gitops scenarios](https://docs.mehal.tech/tutorials).

 If more private repositories and/or complex deployments such as canary releases are required it's suggested you integrate this distribution with [CLOS](https://docs.mehal.tech/clos).